yugabyte/ybm-cli/docs/ybm_cluster_create.md

       --cluster-tier string          [OPTIONAL] The tier of the cluster.
 Sandbox or Dedicated.
 Default Sandbox.
       --fault-tolerance string       [OPTIONAL] The fault tolerance of the cluster.
 The possible values are NONE, ZONE and REGION.
 Default NONE.
       --database-version string      [OPTIONAL] The database version of the cluster.
 Stable or Preview.
 Default depends on cluster tier, Sandbox is Preview, Dedicated is Stable.
+      --encryption-spec string       [OPTIONAL] The customer managed key spec for the cluster.
+                                     	Please provide key value pairs cloud-provider=AWS,aws-secret-key=<secret-key>,aws-access-key=<access-key>,aws-arn=<arn1>,aws-arn=<arn2> . aws-access-key can be ommitted if the environment variable YBM_AWS_SECRET_KEY is set.
+If the environment variable is not set, the user will be prompted to enter the value.
+                                     	If specified, all parameters for that provider are mandatory.
   -h, --help                         help for create
 ```